Kent Kennan

-Kent Wheeler Kennan (April 18, 1913, Milwaukee, Wisconsin – November 1, 2003, Austin, Texas) was an American composer, author, educator, and professor.
+Kent Wheeler Kennan (April 18, 1913, in Milwaukee, Wisconsin – November 1, 2003, in Austin, Texas) was an American composer, author, educator, and professor.

+Biography

 He learned to play the organ and the piano and received degrees in composition and music theory from the University of Michigan and the Eastman School of Music.
 At the age of 23, he was awarded the Rome Prize, which allowed him to study for three years in Europe, primarily at the American Academy in Rome.
 He was the half brother of the diplomat and historian George F. Kennan.

 For most of his career, Kennan was a professor at the University of Texas at Austin, also teaching briefly at Kent State University.
 His work as a professor was briefly interrupted by World War II, when he served as a bandmaster for the United States Army.
 Upon his release, he taught for two years (1947-1949) at Ohio State University before returning to the University of Texas.

 His compositions include works for orchestra, chamber ensemble and solo instrument as well as songs and choral music.
 His Sonata for Trumpet and Piano is part of the standard repertoire for many collegiate trumpet studios.
 His Night Soliloquy was written in 1936 and is set for solo flute, piano and strings.
 Kennan composed his last major work in 1956 at the age of 43 and largely abandoned composition, writing only occasional small pieces and devoting himself to teaching and educational writing.

 His books Counterpoint and The Technique of Orchestration have been widely used as classroom texts.